UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 > > ~~~
 > > {: .output}
 > > Again we use the single brace with row and column coordinates.
 The column
 > coordinate is not specified.
-The return value is a _list_ containing all the
+The return value is a tibble containing all the
 > values in the first row.
+>
+> If we extract a subset of a tibble the results are returned as another tibble.
+> This is one of the advantages of tibbles over base R's inbuilt data.frame type,
+> which can return either a data frame or a vector depending on whether we select one
+> or multiple columns of data.
 > {: .solution}
 {: .challenge}

 ## Matrices